CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Abstract

 \section{Abstract}

 Diffusion models have demonstrated great success in the field of text-to-image generation.
 However, alleviating the misalignment between the text prompts and images is still challenging.
-The root reason behind the misalignment has not been extensively investigated.
-We observe that the misalignment is caused by inadequate token attention activation.
-We further attribute this phenomenon to the diffusion model's insufficient condition utilization, which is caused by its training paradigm.
-To address the issue, we propose CoMat, an end-to-end diffusion model fine-tuning strategy with an image-to-text concept matching mechanism.
-We leverage an image captioning model to measure image-to-text alignment and guide the diffusion model to revisit ignored tokens.
-A novel attribute concentration module is also proposed to address the attribute binding problem.
-Without any image or human preference data, we use only 20K text prompts to fine-tune SDXL to obtain CoMat-SDXL.
-Extensive experiments show that CoMat-SDXL significantly outperforms the baseline model SDXL in two text-to-image alignment benchmarks and achieves start-of-the-art performance.
+We break down the problem into two causes: concept ignorance and concept mismapping.
+To tackle the two challenges, we propose CoMat, an end-to-end diffusion model fine-tuning strategy with the image-to-text concept matching mechanism.
+Firstly, we introduce a novel image-to-text concept activation module to guide the diffusion model in revisiting ignored concepts.
+Additionally, an attribute concentration module is proposed to map the text conditions of each entity to its corresponding image area correctly.
+Extensive experimental evaluations, conducted across three distinct text-to-image alignment benchmarks, demonstrate the superior efficacy of our proposed method, CoMat-SDXL, over the baseline model, SDXL~\cite{podell2023sdxl}.
+We also show that our method enhances general condition utilization capability and generalizes to the long and complex prompt despite not specifically training on it.
+The code is available at \url{https://github.com/CaraJ7/CoMat}.